 This is the age of cliques and bullies.
 Whether your child is in the "in" or the "out" crowd (which can shift on a daily basis!), she needs to know how to stand up to put-downs as well as how to treat others with respect.
 Fortunately, your support and guidance can help your child through these potentially rocky times.

 - A reality check.
 Kids this age think that one failure is a life sentence and the bad feelings they have will last forever.
 Help your child put self-criticism into perspective by reminding him of the progress he’s made.
 Instead of: "I messed up the math test.
 I’m never going to do well.
 I’m dumb," substitute “Okay, I didn’t do well on this test.
 I’ll talk to the teacher to see where I can improve.
 Next time, I’ll be better prepared.”

 - Encouragement to try new things.
 Kids need to sample a lot of things to find out who they are, what they like, and where they want to focus their energies.
 But at this age, they may be afraid to try if they don't think they'll do well.
 A child may refuse to try out for the soccer team because he’s convinced that “everyone” at school is so much better than he is.
-You can’t force your child to dip her toe in the water of something new, but you can remind her of her strengths and the times when she thought she couldn’t do something, but finally did.
+You can’t force your child to dip his toe in the water of something new, but you can remind him of his strengths and the times when he thought he couldn’t do something, but finally did.